-A total of \$450 USD in entry fees will be paid to BOMA International for each submission entering the TOBY regional competition.
+An entry fee of \$450 USD will be paid to BOMA International for each submission entering the TOBY regional competition.
 These fees will be collected once the entry has been completed and the "Submit" button has been pressed.
-No additional fees are collected for the International competition.
+No additional fees are collected for the international competition.

 NOTE: All entries must be submitted, and fees received prior to your region's submission deadline to compete.
-Fees are non-refundable.
-Regional deadlines will be posted on https://recognition.boma.org.
+Fees are non-refundable regional deadlines will be posted on https://recognition.boma.org.